waiyankyaw961999/Django_BookHub/README.md

 # Django_BookHub

 This project is a practising project for learning Django RestFramework using authenthication, serializers and other common tools provided in Django Framework.
-You can browse the documentation through http://waiyan.pythonanywhere.com/
+You can browse the api documentation of this project through http://waiyan.pythonanywhere.com/

 # About the current version